Stephon Castle: San Antonio Spurs (2024–present)

+Rookie of the Year (2024–2025)

 On June 26, 2024, Castle was selected with the fourth overall pick by the San Antonio Spurs in the 2024 NBA draft and on July 2, he signed with the Spurs.
-He made his NBA Summer League debut on July 6, putting up 12 points, six rebounds and three assists in a 97–65 loss to the Charlotte Hornets.
-Castle was named Western Conference Rookie of the Month for January 2025.
-On February 7, Castle put up a career-high 33 points in a 117–116 loss to the Charlotte Hornets.
+He made his NBA Summer League debut on July 6, putting up 12 points, six rebounds, and three assists in a 97–65 loss to the Charlotte Hornets.

+On February 4, 2025, Castle was named Western Conference Rookie of the Month for January 2025.
+On February 7, he put up a career-high 33 points in a 117–116 loss to the Charlotte Hornets.
+At the 2025 NBA All-Star Weekend, Castle was named the most valuable player of the Rising Stars Challenge after leading Team C to the competition's championship.
+He also participated in the Slam Dunk Contest but lost in the final round to Mac McClung.
 At the beginning of April, Castle was named Western Conference Rookie of the Month for March 2025.
-On April 29, 2025, he was announced the winner for the NBA Rookie of the Year award.
-Castle participated in the 2025 AT&T Slam Dunk Contest but lost in the final round to Mac McClung.
+On April 29, he was announced the winner for the NBA Rookie of the Year award.
+On May 20, Castle was selected to the NBA All-Rookie First Team.